Jose Luis Jiménez News Editor

 - Phone: (626) 583-5294

-Jose Luis Jiménez is the Associate Editor for Web/Mobile at KPCC.
+Jose Luis Jiménez is a News Editor at KPCC.

-Jose previously worked as social media/Wweb editor at KPBS in San Diego and on the multimedia Fronteras Desk journalism project, which focused on reporting about issues along the U.S.-Mexico border.
+Jose previously worked as social media/web editor at KPBS in San Diego and on the multimedia Fronteras Desk journalism project, which focused on reporting about issues along the U.S.-Mexico border.

 Before joining KPBS, Jose worked for eight years at the San Diego Union-Tribune/signonsandiego.com in a range of roles, including Web editor.